Senci/oauth-infrz/README.md

 To install all dependencies, run `php composer.phar install` in your shell from the main directory.

 # Valid Calls
+## Web-Page
+Web-Page calls return their information as a HTML web page.
 Keep in mind that all url-values have to be *urlencoded* when passed.
 All POST-calls (except for "/login/authorize") must have a valid *page_token* set.

-## Web-Page
-Web-Page calls return their information as HTML.
 * **GET "/":** The main page with informational text.
 * **GET "/login?redirect={r}":** The login form to be used with ActiveDirectory-Credentials.
  * *redirect*: The url to which the user is redirected after successful login.